 “Over the hill and through the woods” takes on new meaning when you’re guiding a powerful snowmobile on the trail.
 The adventure is heightened when only headlights and the moon light your way.

 Telluride Snowmobile Adventures offers a two-hour evening tour that begins at dusk and takes you through the forest to the ghost town of Alta, which sits in a clearing opposite the moon-drenched Mount Wilson, the highest peak in the San Miguel Mountain Range.
 Here the guide tells you the history of mining in the area while you sip a hot drink and take in the moonlit views.
-The cost is $149 for your own sled or $199 to double up, and includes helmet and transportation to the base camp.
-Wear warm ski clothes, boots and clear or yellow goggles.
-Telluride Snowmobile Adventures 970-728-4475, telluridesnowmobile.net
+For more information please visit Telluride Snowmobile Adventures by calling 970-728-4475, or visiting telluridesnowmobile.net

 The moon reflecting off flowing hot mineral water in the chilly nighttime air adds a new dimension to what Colorado’s native Ute Indians called pagosa, meaning “healing waters” for their therapeutic value.
 The state boasts nearly 50 hot and warm springs, and some are clothing optional at night.

 At Cottonwood Hot Springs, five large stone soaking pools hold gravity-fed hot water from Mount Yale in the San Isabel National Forest.
 This secluded getaway near Buena Vista also offers a rustic country inn with three creekside cabins with private pools.
-The cost is $10 for adults weekdays; $15 weekends; less for children younger than 16, although kids are not allowed in the pool area after dark.
-Bathing suits are required.
 Cottonwood Hot Springs 800-241-4119, cottonwood-hot-springs.com

 One of the best ways to experience the tranquility of the shadowy woods or brilliant peaks is to walk across them on snowshoes.
 You can go it alone, follow marked trails or take a guided tour.

 As night settles in Keystone and the moon rises high, head to the Nordic Center for an invigorating two-hour trek.
 At the end, warm up with a soup dinner at the clubhouse.
-The cost of $39 includes rentals and dinner.
 Keystone Full Moon Snowshoe Tours 888-222-9285 keystone.snow.com

 From Breckenridge, take a snowshoe hike up Boreas Pass Road south of town for a spectacular view of the Ten Mile Range drenched in moonlight.